From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 Aqualand is nearby and there are plenty of lively bars.
 It’s a good base if you like to be entertained.

-Transfer time: 50 minutes from Corfu airport.
+Transfer time: 50 minutes from Corfu Airport.

 Read more: A Quick Guide to Sidari